I am an Assistant Professor in the Dept. of Chemical Engineering and Materials Science at the University of Southern California.

-In enhanced oil recovery techniques such as miscible flooding where CO2 is injected to mix with and displace crude oil, recovery efficiency can be increased by developing miscibility between the two fluids.
+In enhanced oil recovery techniques such as miscible gas flooding where CO2 is injected to mix with and mobilize crude oil, recovery efficiency can be increased by developing miscibility between the two fluids.
 We show that viscous fingering, a type of hydrodynamic instability, can be used to induce disorder in the flow and thereby enhance mixing.
 Tip-splitting and channeling during viscous fingering are two different mechanisms of mixing.
 Shown below is a snapshot of the mixture concentration field during flow of a less viscous fluid (light color) displacing a more viscous fluid (dark color).

-We develop a two-equation model for the concentration variance and mean scalar dissipation rate to quantify the evolution of degree of mixing in a viscously unstable displacement.
+We develop a two-equation model for the concentration variance and mean scalar dissipation rate to quantify the evolution of the degree of mixing in a viscously unstable displacement.
 Fastest mixing is achieved by optimizing the interplay between tip-splitting and channeling mechanisms during viscous fingering.
-Shown below is a snapshot of the concentration field during flow of the less viscous fluid, initially distributed as blobs, through a more viscous ambient fluid in a periodic box.
+Shown below is a snapshot of the concentration field during flow of the less viscous fluid, initially distributed as blobs, through a more viscous ambient fluid in a periodic domain.